keesschollaart81/vscode-home-assistant/README.md

 # Features

-## Completion for Entity ID's & Services
+## Completion for Entity IDs, Services, Scenes and Triggers

 When connected with your Home Assistant server, entity id' and services will be auto-completed.